beta

 Highest unemployment rates (%) of areas in Wales, with Denbighshire for comparison

-Claimant Count in Denbighshire was lower than in the previous year
+Claimant Count in Denbighshire was around the same as in the previous year

 The Claimant Count is an experimental statistic that measures the number of people who are claiming unemployment-related benefits.

-The proportion of people aged 16 to 64 years in Denbighshire who were claiming unemployment-related benefits was 3.5% in December 2023, a decrease compared with December 2022 when it was 3.7%.
+The proportion of people aged 16 to 64 years in Denbighshire who were claiming unemployment-related benefits was 3.8% in March 2024, a similar value compared with March 2023 when it was 3.8%.

 Claimant Count (%) for areas in Wales

-Economic inactivity has increased in Denbighshire compared with the previous year
+Economic inactivity has slightly increased in Denbighshire compared with the previous year

 People are classed as "economically inactive" if they are not in employment but don't meet the criteria for being "unemployed".
 This means they have not been seeking work within the previous four weeks or were unable to start work within the next two weeks.
 Common reasons include being retired, looking after the home or family or being temporarily or long-term sick and disabled.